micss-lab/dt-design-recommendation-dataset/README.md

 - **Extensible Design**: Easy to extend with new categories and elements
 - **Version Controlled**: All files include version information

-### Evaluation Dimensions
-Each component is evaluated across multiple dimensions:
-- **Technical Feasibility**: Implementation difficulty and resource requirements
-- **Scalability**: Ability to handle growing complexity and scale
-- **Interoperability**: Integration capabilities with other systems
-- **Industry Adoption**: Current market adoption and support
-- **Cost-Benefit Analysis**: Economic considerations and ROI potential

 ## 📈 Getting Started

 ### Basic Usage